micro-api/micro-api/README.md

 ## Querying

-Micro API does not specify anything about pagination, filtering, sparse fields, sorting, etc. For example, the `query` object **MAY** contain hints on what queries can be appended to GET requests, with further information about the query provided by a vocabulary (optional):
+Micro API does not specify anything about pagination, filtering, sparse fields, sorting, etc. For example, the `µ:query` object **MAY** contain hints on what queries can be appended to GET requests, with further information about the query provided by a vocabulary (optional):

 ```json
 {